 As a basic principle of human rights, the “K” LINE Group stipulates in the head of its Charter of Conduct that it will consistently respect human rights and well consider personality, individuality and diversity of its corporate members and improve work safety and conditions to offer them comfort and affluence.
 Each Group company shares the principle and strives to enhance the awareness on human rights in its working environment and business activities.

-Furthermore, “K” LINE clearly declares in its Implementation Guideline for Charter of Conduct that it does not tolerate child labor or forced labor, and holds up its principle that it will eliminate any discrimination in employment or compensation based on nationality, gender, religion, social class or other social status and ensure equal opportunity in the implementation of the human resources management.
+Furthermore, “K” LINE clearly declares in its Implementation Guideline for Charter of Conduct that it does not tolerate child labor or forced labor, and holds up its principle that it will eliminate any discrimination in employment or compensation based on nationality, gender, religion, social class or other social status such as race, age, sexual orientation, and disabilities, etc., and ensure equal opportunity in the implementation of the human resources management.

 Respect for Basic Labor Rights